International Flavors & Fragrances (IFF)

 6. Gross Margin & Pricing Power

-International Flavors & Fragrances’s unit economics are higher than the typical consumer staples company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 35.7% gross margin over the last two years.
-Said differently, International Flavors & Fragrances paid its suppliers $64.28 for every $100 in revenue.
+International Flavors & Fragrances has good unit economics for a consumer staples company, giving it the opportunity to invest in areas such as marketing and talent to stay competitive.
+As you can see below, it averaged an impressive 36% gross margin over the last two years.
+Said differently, International Flavors & Fragrances paid its suppliers $63.97 for every $100 in revenue.
 International Flavors & Fragrances Trailing 12-Month Gross Margin

 7. Operating Margin